Shoeburyness Boom: Second World War boom

 The boom was erected in 1939, at the start of the Second World War.
 The main intention was to prevent any incursion of enemy submarines up the estuary where they could attack merchant shipping.
 Secondary benefits included protection against floating mines, enemy surface vessels and to reduce the available invasion beachheads.

 The boom ran apart from a minor gap for the navigation channel.
 Its north part ran from the East Beach at Shoeburyness, Essex.
 Its south part ran from Royal Oak Point in Sheerness, Kent thus most of the 5.6-mile (9-kilometre) span.
-In the shallow water at either end, closest to the land, the boom was wooden piles driven into the sandy seabed and reinforced with concrete.
+In the shallow water at either end, closest to the land, the boom were pile barrages driven into the sandy seabed and reinforced with concrete.
 From the Essex (north) side these ran for over 1 mile (1.6 km).

 Where the boom met the deep water channel it became an anti-submarine net.
 At intervals along the net 200-ton lighters were stationed armed with anti-aircraft guns and searchlights.
 Two gates were set in the net for access by shipping, one towards the north for access to the Thames and one towards the south for the Medway ports.
 These were opened by a Royal Navy boom defence vessel and closed overnight.

 The boom was backed up by the nearby Maunsell Sea Forts and by a coastal battery/emplacement at Shoeburyness.
 The latter housed two 6 naval guns and search-light emplacements protected by landward defences.
 A second boom was placed across the mouth a little further west at Canvey Island.
 Similar protections were quickly installed at the Solent (to protect the ports of Southampton and Portsmouth) and at Plymouth.

 The remains of Shoeburyness battery, together with its magazines and search-light emplacements are visible in the grounds of MoD Shoeburyness – with no public access.
 In the south are scant remnants: a line of piles and wrecked boats at East End, close to Minster Beach.